Khandoba

-Khandoba (IAST: Khaṇḍobā), Martanda Bhairava, Malhari, or Malhar is a Hindu deity worshiped as a manifestation of Shiva mainly in the Deccan plateau of India, especially in the state of Maharashtra.
+Khandoba (IAST: Khaṇḍobā), also known as Martanda Bhairava and Malhari, is a Hindu deity worshiped generally as a manifestation of Shiva mainly in the Deccan Plateau of India, especially in the state of Maharashtra and North Karnataka.
 He is the most popular Kuladevata (family deity) in Maharashtra.
-He is also the patron deity of select warrior, farming castes, Dhangar community and Brahmin (priestly) castes as well as several of the hunter/gatherer tribes (Bedar, Naik) that are native to the hills and forests of this region.
+He is also the patron deity of some Kshatriya Marathas (warriors), farming castes, shepherd community and Brahmin (priestly) castes as well as several of the hunter/gatherer tribes that are native to the hills and forests of this region.

 The sect of Khandoba has linkages with Hindu and Jain traditions, and also assimilates all communities irrespective of caste, including Muslims.
-The character of Khandoba developed during the 9th and 10th centuries from a folk deity into a composite god possessing the attributes of Shiva, Bhairava, Surya and Kartikeya (Skanda).
-He is depicted either in the form of a linga, or as an image of a warrior riding on a bull or a horse.
-The foremost centre of Khandoba worship is the temple of Jejuri in Maharashtra.
+The sect of Khandoba as a folk deity dates at least to 12th century.
+Khandoba emerged as a composite god possessing the attributes of Shiva, Bhairava, Surya and Kartikeya (Skanda).
+Khandoba is sometimes identified with Mallanna of Telangana and Andhra Pradesh and Mailara of Karnataka.

+Khandoba is depicted either in the form of a linga, or as an image of a warrior riding on a horse.
+The foremost centre of Khandoba worship is the Khandoba temple of Jejuri in Maharashtra.
 The legends of Khandoba, found in the text Malhari Mahatmya and also narrated in folk songs, revolve around his victory over demons Mani-malla and his marriages.

 Etymology and other names

-The name "Khandoba" comes from the words "khadga" (sword), the weapon used by Khandoba to kill the demons, and "ba" (father).
-"Khanderaya" means "king Khandoba".
-Another variant is "Khanderao", where the suffix "rao" (king) is used.

-In Sanskrit texts, Khandoba is known as Martanda Bhairava or Surya, a combination of the solar deity Martanda and Shiva's fierce form Bhairava.
-The name "Mallari" or "Malhari" is split as "Malla" and "ari" (enemy), thus meaning "enemy of the demon Malla".
-Malhari Mahatmya records Martanda Bhairava, pleased with the bravery of Malla, takes the name "Mallari" (the enemy of Malla).
+The name Khandoba comes from the words khadga (sword), the weapon used by Khandoba to kill the demons, and the suffix ba (father).
+Another name Khanderaya means "king Khandoba".
+Another variant is Khanderao, where the suffix rao (king) is used.
+In Sanskrit texts, Khandoba is known as Martanda Bhairava, a combination of Martanda (an epithet of the solar deity Surya) and Shiva's fierce form Bhairava.
+The name Mallari or Malhari is split as Malla and ari (enemy), thus meaning "enemy of the demon Malla".
+The Malhari Mahatmya records Martanda Bhairava, pleased with the bravery of Malla, takes the name "Mallari" (the enemy of Malla).
 Other variants include Malanna (Mallanna) and Mailara (Mailar).

-Khandoba is sometimes identified with Muneeshwara of Dharmapuri Mallanna of Telangana, MallikarjunaSwamy of Andhrapradesh and Mailara/Mallayya of Karnataka.
 Other names include Khandu Gavda, Mhalsa-kant ("husband of Mhalsa") and Jejurica Vani.